edsoncelio/kubernetes-labs-kind/README.md

 ## TODO
  - [ ] Add the option to install kind and requirements using make
- - [ ] Add the option to create a cluster with HA (now it's just a control plane action as a worker)
+ - [ ] Add the option to create a cluster with HA (now it's just a control plane acting as a worker)

+ ## Interacting with the cluster
+ A complete list with `kubectl` commands that you can use to interact with the cluster, you can see https://kubernetes.io/docs/reference/kubectl/cheatsheet/
 ## Getting help

 To see all available commands, use `make help`